What is a stroke?

 Children can be at risk of stroke if the blood vessels supplying their brain are inflamed or poorly formed.

-Other risk factors include particular types of heart problems and some other underlying medical conditions.
+Other risk factors include particular types of heart problems and other underlying medical conditions – for example, meningitis or encephalitis.